filmhubhq/filmhubhq.github.io/_posts/2013-10-11-mistakes-made-lessons-learned.md

 ###8.
 Love the Competition

 Competitors are good — they validate what you’re doing.
 If there’s no competition it may be because there’s no need for what you’re doing.
 We learned quite quickly that “competition” is far from a black & white notion.
 There are hundreds of players in the video-on-demand space, but everyone has a different angle and often a different business model.
-Some VoD outlets that are our clients — we supply films to them — also aggregate and deliver movies to other outlets.
+Some VOD outlets that are our clients — we supply films to them — also aggregate and deliver movies to other outlets.
 Thus for start-ups like us, there’s actually huge opportunity at the nexus of competition and cooperation.
 Co-opertition, if you like.

 ###9.
 Track Everything